Meredith Thatcher | September 13, 2016

 Repeated messages stick.
 At the end, draw out your key themes and briefly repeat what you’ve said.
 Layer each message to build momentum to your final point.
 Make that point important enough that the audience will want to discuss it.
 This is another appropriate place for a sound bite.
 You need your name to stay at the top of the voters’ list of choices.

-US President Barack Obama uses repetitive phrases.
+Former US President Barack Obama used repetitive phrases.
 Sometimes he ends a sentence in a way that makes people wonder what’s coming next.
 He makes a statement, pauses, and adds, ‘but that’s not what makes us…’ This makes people listen and helps to reinforce the point to come.

 Obama has also used ‘I’ve seen it…’ to open statements.
 This shows he understands the concerns of the people — that he is one of them.